-Will not power off after countdown:
+Will not power off after countdown or LCD screen flickers or Powers back on again:

 - 1. Purple wire needs dedicated switch and must disconnect from all other devices on your 12V mainbus. - 2.
 Red high current wire may also need a dedicated switch so it gets isolated from other devices on the mainbus.